rug-ds-lab/BPMPetriNet/README.md

 * (Un)Marshalling place/transition nets (from) to [pnml](http://www.pnml.org/) format
 * Unfolding place/transition nets into an event structure
 * Conditional evaluation of guards using expressions
+* Commandline tool that generates place/transition net of given sizes

 ### Structure
 The package is structured as followed: